 The focus of the Water and Wastewater Master Plan Update consists of the evaluation of the water distribution and wastewater collection systems for the Town of Tecumseh.
 The analysis undertaken as part of this study deals primarily with the trunk infrastructure for the water and wastewater systems ultimately serviced by the water and wastewater treatment plants located within the City of Windsor.
 This infrastructure consists of the trunk watermains and sewers, major pumping stations and water storage facilities.

 The purpose of the Water and Wastewater Master Plan Update is to use revised best planning population estimates for the Town of Tecumseh within the 2028 planning horizon to provide a technical review of the 2002 and 2005 water and wastewater servicing strategies.
 The review recommends necessary strategy, updates to project phasing and updates to capital cost estimates which in turn will feed into the Development Charges process.
 This update is a critical component in the integrated planning process and is intended to consolidate and harmonize the Town's water and wastewater servicing strategies and capital program for the North and South Service Areas based on updated planning information, new water and wastewater service agreements with the City of Windsor, updated design criteria and updated project information.

 The Water Services Division will continue with Drinking Water Quality Management Standard (DWQMS) certification.

-The ERT program has commenced and will continue in 2012 and 2013.
+The ERT program has commenced and will continue in in 2014 and 2015.